ncsurobotics/SW9A-AcousticsFPGA/sim/bartlett_datapath/README.md

 Additionally, we know the correct frequency will always be in some range, therefore fft_max could ignore anything that isn't between -40k : -20k.

 TESTING/VERIFICATION
-1. The current method for testing a range of input samples is editing the filepath in the .v file, then recompiling and simulating for each input.
+1. **DONE**The current method for testing a range of input samples is editing the filepath in the .v file, then recompiling and simulating for each input.
 This method is slow and inefficient.
 Modifying the testbench to allow for a vector of input files to be played in series would greatly improve performance in simulation (currently to run 95 test datasets takes 1.5 hours, around 80% of that is compilation).
 2. The angles tested thus far have been multiples of 10 degrees, which is the level of precision that design has.
 Analyzing the performance for more granular angles would be valueable.